Xalxo2308/wireless-communication-system-analysis/README.md

 ---

-## 📊 Results
+## 📊 Results & Analysis

-- BER was analysed across SNR values from 15 dB to 40 dB
-- Observed irregular BER behaviour at higher SNR levels
+The BER vs SNR analysis showed unexpected behaviour, where the BER remained approximately constant instead of decreasing with increasing SNR.

-- Identified potential causes such as:
+This indicates potential limitations or issues in the simulation model, such as:
+- incorrect noise scaling
-  - equalisation limitations
+- limitations in equalisation approach
-  - noise modelling inconsistencies
+- implementation-level inconsistencies

+This observation was further analysed to understand how modelling assumptions and system design impact communication performance.

+This reflects real-world engineering scenarios where simulation outputs must be critically evaluated rather than assumed to be correct.

 ---